Eclectic-Sheep/sheeprl/howto/eval_your_agent.md

 > You cannot modify the number of processes to spawn.
 The evaluation is made with only 1 process.

 ## Log Directory
-By default the evaluation logs are stored in the same folder of the experiment.
+By default, the evaluation logs are stored in the same folder of the experiment.
 Suppose to have trained a `PPO` agent in the `CartPole-v1` environment.
 The log directory is organized as follows:
 ```tree
 logs
 └── runs